keone/crypto-reading-list/Dev/SolanaProgramming.md

 TODO continue walkthrough

-### Taking a look at Serum (WIP)
+### Walkthrough: Serum (WIP)

-Let's take a look at something more complicated than "hello world!".
-How about a real-world example?
-The [Serum dex](https://github.com/project-serum/serum-dex) itself!
+Let's take a look at something more complicated than Escrow.
+How about the [Serum dex](https://github.com/project-serum/serum-dex) itself!

 To begin, let's examine the project structure.
-It looks like a monorepo: that is, both the on-chain program and client live in the same codebase.
+It looks like a monorepo: both the on-chain *program* and the *app* live in the same codebase.

 Ok, now let's look for the entrypoint to the on-chain program.
 Remember that `entrypoint!` macro mentioned earlier?
 It's being called in `dex/src/lib.rs`: